 An RV purchase is a big investment, and it pays to spend time to make sure the RV you are interested in is right for you.
-By doing your research, and not buying on impulse, you will have a much better chance of finding the right fit.
+By doing your research, and not buying your first RV on impulse, you will have a much better chance of finding the right fit.

 What Type of RV Do You Need?